lukecusato07/Campus-Cravings-/README.md

 Campus Cravings was designed with HTML/CSS/JavaScript.
 The contents of the webpage were developed using HTML.
 Styling took place by using CSS, grouping HTML elements into Classes and IDs to streamline the styling process.
 The interactive aspects of the site, such as a carousel, price-quantity button system, and effective popup messages, were designed with JavaScript.
 The JavaScript can be found in the folder titled "javascript" or within the HTML, nested in the "<script>" tag.

-I have also designed a simple and scalable logo for Campus Cravings.
+I also designed a simple and scalable logo for Campus Cravings.
 This was done using Canva.
 You can find the logos that I designed in the folder titled "images."

 ### Future Development